-Author: Dr Yuliya Velykoredko MD, Dermatology Resident, and Dr Michal Bohdanowicz, Dermatology Resident, University of Toronto, Canada.
-DermNet New Zealand Editor in Chief: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Dr Yuliya Velykoredko, Dermatology Resident, and Dr Michal Bohdanowicz, Dermatology Resident, University of Toronto, Canada.
+DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy editors: Gus Mitchell/Maria McGivern.
 September 2017.

 The skin has an immune system that protects the body from infection, cancer, toxins, and attempts to prevent autoimmunity, in addition to being a physical barrier against the external environment.